 A dash cam is a small camera that attaches to your car’s windscreen.

-Sometimes two cameras are included.
-One records out of your front windscreen, the other records out of your rear window.
+Sometimes dash cams use 2 cameras.
+One records out of your front windscreen, and the other records out of your rear window.

-They constantly film the road, so any crashes or bumps are captured by the camera.
+They constantly film the road, and capture any crashes or bumps that might happen.

-A dash cam could help to reduce your car insurance premiums too, as it shows you're happy to have your driving monitored.
-But more on this later.
+A dash cam could help to reduce your car insurance costs too, as it shows you're happy to have your driving monitored.

 How does a dash cam work?